mage0r/Polaroid-Previewer/README.markdown

 	/settings.inc.php
 	$polaroidDirectory = array('a_different_directory','another_directory','../foo_bar');

+### Don't want to use PHP? ###
+Checkout the examples in /demo.html to see how Polaroid Previewer is initialized by just an array of variables.
+The minimum:

+	$('#foobar').polaroidStack({
+		'sources' : [
+			{name: "MyPhotoFilename", location: "polaroids", extension: "jpg"},
+			{name: "MySecondPhotoFilename", location: "polaroids", extension: "png"}
+		]
+	});

+Aside from the required name, location and extension fields you can pass in as many extra fields as you like for display on zoom:

+	$('#foobar').polaroidStack({
+		'sources' : [
+			name: "MyPhotoFilename",
+			location: "polaroids",
+			extension: "jpg",
+			custom_field_1: "It's a lovely photo.",
+			custom_field_2: "I took it years ago."
+		}]
+	});

 ## Info Fields ##
 There's currently two ways to populate the information panel that slides out when you click the magnifying glass icon on each polaroid: